 Brands, patents and trademarks are not amortised as they have and infinite useful life iv.
-Other intangible assets
+Other intangible assets v.
+Subsequent expenditure

 Other intangible assets that are acquired by the Group and have finite useful lives are measured at cost less accumulated amortisation and accumulated impairment losses.